Money, mimicry and mind control: Big Tech slams ethics brakes on AI

 Google said it was presented with its money-lending quandary last September when a financial services company figured AI could assess people's creditworthiness better than other methods.

-The project appeared well-suited for Google Cloud, whose expertise in developing AI tools that help in areas such as detecting abnormal transactions has attracted clients like Deutsche Bank (DBKGn.DE), HSBC (HSBA.L) and BNY Mellon (BK.N).
+The project appeared well-suited for Google Cloud, whose expertise in developing AI tools that help in areas such as detecting abnormal transactions has attracted clients like Deutsche Bank, HSBC and BNY Mellon.

 Google's unit anticipated AI-based credit scoring could become a market worth billions of dollars a year and wanted a foothold.